atlarge-research/opendc/opendc-sdk/opendc-sdk-model/README.md

 - **Path-agnostic.** External data (traces, carbon curves, failure traces) is never referenced by a hard-coded path.
-Instead the model holds a [`ResourceReference`] (`NamedReference` or `UriReference`) that a [`ResourceResolver`] turns into a stream at run time.
+Instead the model holds a [`ResourceReference`] (`NamedReference` or `UriReference`) that a [`ResourceProvisioner`] turns into a local, seekable resource at run time.
 The same experiment can therefore move between a laptop, a test fixture, and a server without editing paths.
 - **Serializable.** Every model type is a `@Serializable` `kotlinx.serialization` type.
   Sealed hierarchies carry a `type` discriminator, so polymorphic choices (which scheduler, which failure model, which workload) round-trip through JSON with no